Skip to code content (skip section selection)

 b.
 For restricted sources identified in Sections 49.5.2 J.1.b. and 49.5.2 J.2.b., the following apply:

 i.
-A City official may presume that a person is not a restricted source to him or her if the person is not identified in the database in Section 49.5.11 B. on the date the gift is offered or made, the City official has conducted a reasonable inquiry into whether the person is a restricted source between database updates, and the City official does not have personal knowledge that the person qualifies as a restricted source.
+A City official may presume that a person is not a restricted source to the City official if the person is not identified in the database in Section 49.5.11 B. on the date the gift is offered or made, the City official has conducted a reasonable inquiry into whether the person is a restricted source between database updates, and the City official does not have personal knowledge that the person qualifies as a restricted source.

 ii.
-The restricted source gift limit does not apply to sources that are only identified in Section 49.5.2 J.1.b. or Section 49.5.2 J.2.b. until the Ethics Commission and the City Council initially certify that the database in Section 49.5.11 B. provides enough information for a City official to determine whether a person is a restricted source to him or her under Section 49.5.2 J.1.b. or 49.5.2 J.2.b.
+The restricted source gift limit does not apply to sources that are only identified in Section 49.5.2 J.1.b. or Section 49.5.2 J.2.b. until the Ethics Commission and the City Council initially certify that the database in Section 49.5.11 B. provides enough information for a City official to determine whether a person is a restricted source to the City official under Section 49.5.2 J.1.b. or 49.5.2 J.2.b.

 iii.
 The database is a reference for compliance and enforcement purposes for gifts offered or made from the date the database is certified through the date the database was last updated.